Where to Golf in San Francisco

 Public Golf Courses in San Francisco

 Harding, an 18-hole championship golf course, and Fleming, a nine-hole executive course, include practice areas and a full-service clubhouse available for banquets, weddings and events.
-Harding Park was recently host to the 2020 PGA Championship, making it only the second municipally owned course in PGA history to do so.
 Harding Park features a brand-new driving range and practice area featuring Toptracer technology that allows you to compete against friends and receive instant shot feedback.
 Set against the cypress tree-lined Lake Merced, Harding Park features soft bunkers and graceful undulating fairways.
-For more information or to book a tee time, click here
+For more information or to book a tee time, click here.

 This challenging course, designed by John Fleming and opened in 1962, is 3,195 yards long.
-It's a hidden jewel located in the southern part of the city, with beautiful vistas.
+Gleneagles Golf Course is a hidden jewel located in the southern part of the city, with beautiful vistas.
 This nine-hole course can be played as 18 holes from different tee and pin locations that challenge even the best golfers.

 This 18-hole course, designed by Tom Bendelow and opened in 1928, is 5,149 yards long and offers magnificent views of San Francisco and the Golden Gate Bridge.
 Lincoln Park is also one of the courses used for the annual San Francisco City Golf Championship.